Joseph21-6147/From-ConsoleGameEngine-to-PixelGameEngine/README.md

 # From-ConsoleGameEngine-to-PixelGameEngine
 Contains code from most of JavidX9's ConsoleGameEngine video's that is ported to olcPixelGameEngine

 Being a fan of JavidX9 I implemented most of his video's.
 In 2017 he developed the olcConsoleGameEngine (CGE for short) as a console based platform for game, concept and algorithm developement.
 In 2018 the olcPixelGameEngine (PGE) v.
-1.0 was introduced, and the accent shifted to development on the PGE.
+1.0 was introduced, and the emphasis in the video's shifted to development on the PGE.

 Recently the CGE has been deprecated and is no longer supported.
 It is still possible to follow the CGE based video's and doing the implementation on the old CGE platform, but you can also do the implementation on the newer, much more feature rich, cross platform and supported PGE.